-Building on the campus-wide LED streetlight retrofit completed in 2016, Cal Poly replaced exterior lighting on 11 residence halls with LED, reducing energy consumption by nearly 50 percent while improving light quality and safety.
+Building on the campus-wide LED streetlight retrofit completed in 2016, Cal Poly is replacing exterior lighting on nearly all buildings in the campus core with LED, reducing energy consumption by nearly 50 percent while improving light quality and safety.
 Mott Gymnasium received an LED upgrade that reduced energy use significantly while bringing light levels up to NCAA standards for televised games and creating an amazing fan experience.
 The University Union underwent a building-wide LED lighting redesign that transformed the look of one of the busiest locations on campus.
-With receipt of $1,600,000 in funding from the Chancellor’s Office, Cal Poly is planning a major upgrade to LED exterior lighting across the campus in the next year, and will retrofit hot water pumping systems to variable flow in numerous buildings.

 Energy Information System

 With the adoption of “big data” computing analytics through its new Energy Information System, Cal Poly is deploying automated fault detection and diagnostics to work toward continuous commissioning and optimization of central plants and building HVAC systems.
-The first phase of this project will focus the technology on some of Cal Poly’s biggest energy users—lab buildings and an aging HVAC infrastructure.
+The first phase of this project is focusing the technology on some of Cal Poly’s biggest energy users—lab buildings the central boiler and chiller plant, and other aging HVAC infrastructure.
 The SkySpark based EcoVox software solution that came out on top of a CSU system-wide solicitation was developed by Cal Poly Mechanical Engineering graduates and is being deployed on 18 of the 23 CSU campuses.